-It earned Mr. Brody an Academy Award at the young age of 29, leaving his co-nominees and all previous Oscar winners and heavyweights Nicolas Cage (“Adaptation”), Michael Caine (“The Quiet American”), Daniel Day-Lewis (“Gangs of New York”) and Jack Nicholson (“About Schmidt”) out in the cold.
+It earned Mr. Brody an Academy Award at the young age of twenty-nine, leaving his co-nominees and all previous Oscar winners and heavyweights Nicolas Cage (“Adaptation”), Michael Caine (“The Quiet American”), Daniel Day-Lewis (“Gangs of New York”) and Jack Nicholson (“About Schmidt”) out in the cold.

-Brody immerses himself into his characters with an unknown intensity which is pretty rare, unless you’re Robert De Niro preparing for an Academy Award winning performance, portraying Jake La Motta, in Martin Scorsese’s “Raging Bull” (1980).
+Brody immerses himself into his characters with an unknown intensity which is pretty rare, unless you’re Robert De Niro preparing for an Academy Award-winning performance, portraying Jake La Motta, in Martin Scorsese’s “Raging Bull” (1980).
 While preparing for his own role of Szpilman (1911-2000), Brody gave up his apartment and his Porsche, lost about thirty pounds from his already slender frame and learned to play pieces of Polish-born composer and pianist Frédéric Chopin (1810-1849) on the piano.
 This was a man who was prepared to suffer for his art: he wanted to live the hurt and despair of the Polish Jews who suffered greatly during the Holocaust.

 During the Film Festival Oostende (Belgium), Mr. Brody, often praised for many of his powerful performances, came over to present his latest film “Third Person” (2013), a Belgian-American co-production directed by Paul Haggis, and in Ostend’s prestigious Thermae Palace Hotel, he showed up for a press conference.

-When he entered the conference room, it became pretty quiet, until, finally, the first reporter broke the ice.
+When he entered the conference room, it became pretty quiet until, finally, the first reporter broke the ice.

 I was interested in this film mostly because of Paul [Haggis].
 I’m a fan of his work.
 We had mutual friends that had mentioned the project to me.
 I was very attracted to the complexity of the relationship between the characters, and it’s an elegant film.
-I like delving into characters that have a frailty and that must overcome their damages.
+I like delving into characters that have a frailty, and that must overcome their damages.
 It’s a very human condition.

 Did you audition for the part?

-No, unfortunately I am old enough that I audition very rarely (laughs).
-There is something to auditioning that’s good, to prove yourself perhaps, but I don’t feel I have so much to prove unless I have to portray a woman and if you wouldn’t take my word for it, I’d have to prove that.
+No, unfortunately, I am old enough that I audition very rarely [laughs].
+There is something to auditioning that’s good, to prove yourself perhaps, but I don’t feel I have so much to prove unless I have to portray a woman, and if you wouldn’t take my word for it, I’d have to prove that.
 I can understand that.
-But playing a business man dealing with relationship aspects and some personal flaws, I think I can do that.
+But playing a businessman dealing with relationship aspects and some personal flaws, I think I can do that.

 Did you do anything specific to prepare for the role of Scott?

-You know, this character required less than some other roles I have playes.
+You know, this character required less than some other roles I have played.
 I’m very open to going pretty far, not for the sake of playing the character, but because it is a necessity for me.
 I think the key is to convey a type of person that I know that is very different from myself, someone who is emotionally bankrupt in a way, lead by different motivations in his life.
-I’ve been fortunate to have been surrounded by creative people in my formative years, and to have encouragement towards creativity.
+I’ve been fortunate to have been surrounded by creative people in my formative years and to have encouragement towards creativity.
 I’ve lived enough to understand the complexity of relationships and loss, and I have an imagination.
 Where the immersion comes from is not being able to purely rely on your imagination to honestly convey something.
-I can imagine that I am twenty-five pounds heavier and have the technical skills to operate certain weaponry efficiently, those are skill sets that you must know.
+I can imagine that I am twenty-five pounds heavier and have the technical skills to operate certain weaponry efficiently.
+Those are skill sets that you must know.